felixblaschke/shelf_plus/tool/templates/README.md

 | SHELF_ADDRESS        | localhost     | Address to bind the shelf application to |
 | SHELF_HOTRELOAD      | true          | Enable hot-reload                        |

-You override the default values with optional parameters in the `shelfRun()` function.
+You can override the default values with optional parameters in the `shelfRun()` function.

 @code tool/templates/code/shelf_run_override_default.dart